-This post is a tribute to Swimming’s Rising stars in the early 2000’s.
+This is a tribute to America’s Swimming’s Rising Stars in the early 2000’s.
 Today: Kara Lynn Joyce

 A world away in the frozen tundra of Michigan, Club Wolverine’s premier sprinter was getting ready to stamp her name on a few national records.
 At the Michigan high school swimming championships in Ypsilanti (held the same weekend in November as the Florida state meets), Ann Arbor Pioneer senior Kara Lynn Joyce put on a virtuoso performance not likely to be rivaled in the near future.

 Joyce got the party started during prelims, leading off her school’s 200 freestyle relay in 22.04 (former PR, 22.73), bettering the national mark of 22.39 set by Swindle in 2001.
 In addition, the relay set a national high school record, finishing in an amazing 1:32.77, demolishing the former standard of 1:34.54 set by Illinois’ St Charles in 1999.
 The Pioneer girls also set a national public high school record of 3:25.91 in the 400 free relay, again taking down another St. Charles record (3:26.01) from 1999.